Carol Black (rheumatologist): Early life and student years

 An only child, Black was born into an unacademic family in Barwell, Leicestershire.
 She attended grammar school in the 1950s where she became head girl.

 She studied history at Bristol University, graduating with a Bachelor of Arts (BA) degree in 1962.
+While studying at Bristol, she was elected President of the Student Union.
 She then worked as a schoolteacher in the Gilbert and Ellice Islands.

 In 1965, Black enrolled as a mature student in the first intake of 'pre-clinical' medical students to Bristol University where she won prizes in surgery, obstetrics and pathology.
 In 1970, she graduated with Bachelor of Medicine, Bachelor of Surgery (MB ChB) degrees, at the age of 30.
 She obtained full registration with the General Medical Council the following year.

 Clinical training and NHS work

 After graduating, Black stayed in Bristol to work in general hospital medicine as a junior doctor.
 She gained a higher degree by researching the rare skin and connective tissue disease scleroderma and in 1974 passed the Royal College of Physicians membership examination.

 Black moved to Hammersmith Hospital in London the following year for specialist training.
 In 1981, she took up an offer of an appointment as a consultant rheumatologist at the nearby West Middlesex Hospital.

 After eight years in an NHS general hospital as a consultant, Black opted for a move back into academic rheumatology by taking a job at the Royal Free teaching hospital in Hampstead, later becoming a professor and then the hospital's medical director.
 The rheumatology unit she established there has a strong interest in scleroderma: it is a national tertiary referral centre for patients with the illness and is the major European centre for clinical research into the disease, with a particular focus on trying to understand the pathological process of fibrosis or scarring that characterises the condition at a histological level.
 The unit also has a strong tradition of high-quality teaching aimed at medical students and specialists-in-training.

 Black is an international expert on scleroderma.
 Partly as a result of her work, much can now be done to ameliorate the effects of the condition, although a specific treatment for the disease remains elusive.